fujieda/BurageSnap/README.md

 BurageSnap can work on Vista or later versions of Windows with .NET Framework 4.5.2 or later.
 If your Windows version is Vista or 7, you need to install [.NET Framework 4.5.2](http://www.microsoft.com/ja-JP/download/details.aspx?id=42642).

-BurageSnap is licensed under the term of GNU General Public License version 3 or later.
+BurageSnap is licensed under the Apache License, Version 2.0.
 You can access the source code via [our Git repository](https://osdn.jp/projects/buragesnap/scm/git/BurageSnap/).